dconstruct-tech/sbs-sdk/docs/dash-auto/dash-nav-mobile.md

 ![Contour Visualisations](img/dash-nav-mobile/contour.png){style="width: 600px;"}

 #### 4.3 Example of a bad map visualization
 The View Tab allows you to customise your map-viewing experience within the application.
 It provides you with the flexibility to configure the settings according to your preferences.
-While keeping the default settings is perfectly acceptable, it's recommended to adjust the thumbs in a way that ensures the floor of the map is visible, the ceiling is hidden, and artefacts remain visible for optimal viewing.'
+While keeping the default settings is perfectly acceptable, it's recommended to adjust the thumbs in a way that ensures the floor of the map is visible, the ceiling is hidden, and artefacts remain visible for optimal viewing.

 ![Bad Visualisations Example](img/dash-nav-mobile/bad-visualization.jpg){style="width: 600px;"}